NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Placement

-**The placment describes the relationship between doc-comments and the expression they are documenting.**
+**The placement describes the relationship between doc-comments and the expression they are documenting.**

 - Doc-comments are placed before the documentable node.
 Only `WHITESPACES` are allowed in between. ([Examples](#basic-examples))
     - `WHITESPACES` are: `[\n \r ' ' \t]`.